Tuesday, July 31, 2018

 We hear about how Jesus is unable to work miracles in his hometown because of the people’s lack of faith.
 They know Jesus well - to them, he is the son of Mary and Joseph.
 To them, both he and his father are humble carpenters.
 They have seen Jesus growing up as a child and a youth in their own town.
 Who does he think he is?
 What does he have to teach us and preach in our synagogue?

 We can be the same way in our own lives, can’t we?
 We can see things in a certain way.
 We can cling to our own perspective, to what is common and familiar.
-We can be close to the reality that is right before our eyes.
+We can be closed off to the reality that is right before our eyes.
 I remember that when I was a missionary, I would have someone visit me, and their perspectives would bring me great insights and hope.
 I had to be willing to listen to what they had to say in order to learn from seeing things from their point of view, to seeing things differently.
 Often we want to cling to the common and the familiar, not willing to open our hearts to new perspectives.

 I think of how many of us take the Church for granted.
 So often we take for granted the gifts and talents that different members bring to our parish.
 We can so often fail to see the miracle of the Eucharist that we receive each week at mass.
 Sometimes I can look into someone’s eyes or face and know that the Eucharist is reaching his heart or touching his life in a special way.
 However, sometimes we can see the Eucharist with disinterest or boredom, not seeing the miracle of Jesus that comes to us in this heavenly bread.